Gathoni-Njogu/alx-low_level_programming/README.md

-This is low level programming in C
+This is Low Level Programming in C